Skip navigation

 Artist Laura Burns invites participants to spend time creatively mapping their ancestral fields, with drawing and objects.
 Using simple movement exercises to tune into our bodies, this workshop makes space for the missing, forgotten, unknown, more-than-human, ancient ones and lands that impact our lineages.
 No factual or specific knowledge of your ancestors is necessary; the process is intuitive and felt.

-Join us for sonic offerings and presentations from Phoebe Boswell, Tara Al Dughaither, Suzanne Kite (Oglála Lakȟóta) and Zayaan Khan.
+Join us for sonic offerings and presentations from Phoebe Boswell, Tara Al Dughaither, Suzanne Kite (Oglála Lakȟóta) (remote) and Zayaan Khan (remote).
 In many cultures, dreaming connects people to their Ancestors; to greater understandings of interpreting the world, and one’s place within it.
 Exploring ‘dream-space’, this session will create space for reimagining the past, envisioning alternative ways of being in the present, and dreaming of new futures.

-Followed by an audience Q&A moderated by Marleen Boschen, Adjunct Curator, Art and Ecology.
+Followed by a conversation between the artists moderated by Marleen Boschen, Adjunct Curator, Art and Ecology, and an audience Q&A.

-Xiaolu Guo discusses Grandma’s Story, by postcolonial feminist theorist and filmmaker Trinh T. Minh-ha.
+Xiaolu Guo and Sarah shin discuss Grandma’s Story, by postcolonial feminist theorist and filmmaker Trinh T. Minh-ha.
 Grandma's Story rethinks ideas about truth and fantasy to tell a different story about power, civilisation, history, medicine, and magic.
-Moderated by Sarah Shin, this conversation explores how creative speech is connected to women’s powers of enchantment, drawing upon and speaking with storytellers including Theresa Hak Kyung Cha, Clarice Lispector, Maxine Hong Kingston, Leslie Marmon Silko and Zora Neale Hurston.
+This conversation explores how creative speech is connected to women’s powers of enchantment, drawing upon and speaking with storytellers including Theresa Hak Kyung Cha, Clarice Lispector, Maxine Hong Kingston, Leslie Marmon Silko and Zora Neale Hurston.

-Grandma’s Story is published by Spiral House, a new imprint of Silver Press.
+Grandma’s Story is published by, and this event is co-hosted with Spiral House, a new imprint of Silver Press.

 More information